Gat/Pat Thailand Exams

 National Educational Tests in Thailand

-The O-NET was compulsory for Secondary six students and used in university admissions, but as of 2022, the O-NET is optional and not used in university admissions.
-In 2023 the GAT will be replaced with the TGAT, the Thai General Aptitude Test, and the PAT will be replaced with the TPAT, the Thai Professional Aptitude Test.
+The O-NET was compulsory for Secondary six students and used in university admissions, but as of 2022, it is optional and not used in university admissions.
+In 2023, the GAT will be replaced with the TGAT, the Thai General Aptitude Test, and the PAT will be replaced with the TPAT, the Thai Professional Aptitude Test.

 WHAT IS THE GAT TEST IN THAILAND?

-General Admission Tests (GAT) is the university admission system for those who want a chance at an academic university in Thailand through a university admission process; a high score on GAT is essential; about 80 per cent of the total score is purely from the exam rooms.
+General Admission Tests (GAT) is the university admission system for those who want a chance at an academic university in Thailand through a university admission process; a high score on the GAT is essential; about 80 percent of the total score is purely from the exam rooms.

-The scores judge if students are qualified to study in their preferred fields and universities.
-Therefore, many Thai students must inevitably be studying very hard to ready themselves for a series of tests coming at the end of their high school life.
+The scores judge whether students are qualified to study in their preferred fields and universities.
+Therefore, many Thai students must inevitably study very hard to prepare for a series of tests at the end of their high school life.
 They take many tutorial classes outside their schools and study until late at night.

-However, nothing can guarantee that a Thai student's attempts will be effective or they will get satisfactory marks on the admissions tests.
+However, nothing can guarantee that Thai students' attempts will be effective or that they will get satisfactory marks on the admissions tests.

 Not every student in Thailand will get into public universities deemed prestigious by parents and society.
-Some students disappointed in the exams must resort to the private ones instead, which generally cost higher tuition fees.
+Some students disappointed in the exams must resort to private ones, which generally cost higher tuition fees.

 GATS General tests are valid for two years.